-Cyberbullying In Now A Crime In The State Of Michigan Punishable With Up To 10 Years In Prison
+Cyberbullying In Now A Crime In The State Of Michigan, Punishable With Up To 10 Years In Prison

 That was the approach taken by lawmakers in Michigan, with the new law identifying cyberbullying as any message posted in a public media forum intended to place a person in fear of bodily harm or expresses intent to commit violence against the person.

-As he signed the law, Synder said that cyberbullying can be just as damaging as traditional bullying, so it was important that lawmakers deemed it as a crime.
+As he signed the law, Snyder said that cyberbullying can be just as damaging as traditional bullying, so it was important that lawmakers deemed it as a crime.

-“With this bill, we are sending a message that bullying of any kind is not tolerated in Michigan,” Synder said.
+“With this bill, we are sending a message that bullying of any kind is not tolerated in Michigan,” Snyder said.